-Throughout the years, he conceived the idea of the Order of the Eastern Star where, since Freemasonry could not allow women to become members, women would be given the opportunity to learn Masonic values and use them for self-improvement through this separate fraternity.
+Throughout the years, he conceived the idea of the Order of the Eastern Star to allow women to become members and provide them with the opportunity to learn Masonic values and use them for self-improvement through this separate fraternity.

-In around 1850, Morris published “The Rosary of the Eastern Star” which contains everything he had been working on – Biblical lessons and heroines, values and principles of the Order, signs, emblems and everything relevant to the OES.
+In around 1850, Morris published “The Rosary of the Eastern Star” which contains everything he had been working on – Biblical lessons and heroines, values and principles of the Order, signs, emblems, and everything relevant to the OES.

 The Order of The Eastern Star & Freemasonry

 Like Freemasonry, it is also aimed at helping others while improving oneself.
-Another similarity is that the OES is requires its’ members to believe in a Supreme Being.
+Another similarity they share is that the OES requires its’ members to believe in a Supreme Being.

-For a man to become member of the Eastern Star he needs to be a Master Mason and a woman must be related to a Mason – she must either be the wife, daughter, niece etc of a Mason.
+For a man to become a member of the Eastern Star he needs to be a Master Mason and a woman must be related to a Mason – she must either be the wife, daughter or niece of a Mason.

-The emblem of the Order of the Eastern Star is a five pointed star, recognized worldwide as the symbol of the organisation.
-The OES has close to approximately one million members even though the exact number is unknown.
+The emblem of the OES is a five-pointed star, recognized worldwide as the symbol of the organization.
+The OES has close to approximately one million members, although the exact number is still unknown.

-Based on the symbols and teachings of Freemasonry, the Order of the Eastern Star is aimed at allowing women to share the knowledge and self-improvement acquired through Freemasonry, thanks to a separate organisation.
-From its’ humble beginnings by Robert Morris, the OES has become the largest male and female fraternity, present in most countries worldwide.
+Based on the symbols and teachings of Freemasonry, the Order of the Eastern Star aimed to allow women to share the knowledge and focus on self-improvement acquired through Freemasonry, via a separate organization.

 What can you tell us about your experience?
-Drop us a comment below with your thoughts.

-Till next time…
+Till next time!

 FREE DOWNLOAD: 100 FACTS ABOUT FREEMASONRY (ALMOST NOBODY KNOWS)